High-voltage cable: Cable terminals

 Terminals of high-voltage cables must manage the electric fields at the ends.
-Without such a construction the electric field will concentrate at the end of the earth-conductor as shown in figure 2.
+Without such a construction the electric field will concentrate at the end of the earth-conductor as shown in figure 8.

 Equipotential lines are shown here, which can be compared with the contour lines on a map of a mountainous region: the nearer these lines are to each other, the steeper the slope and the greater the danger, in this case, the danger of an electrical breakdown.
 The equipotential lines can also be compared with the isobars on a weather map: The denser the lines, the more wind and the greater the danger of damage.

-In order to control the equipotential lines (that is to control the electric field) a device is used that is called a stress cone, see figure 3.
+In order to control the equipotential lines (that is to control the electric field) a device is used that is called a stress cone, see figure 9.
 The crux of stress relief is to flare the shield end along a logarithmic curve.
 Before 1960, the stress cones were handmade using tape—after the cable was installed.
 These were protected by potheads, so named because a potting compound/dielectric was poured around the tape inside a metal/ porcelain body insulator.
-About 1960, performed terminations were developed consisting of a rubber or elastomer body that is stretched over the cable end.
+About 1960, preformed terminations were developed consisting of a rubber or elastomer body that is stretched over the cable end.
 On this rubber-like body R a shield electrode is applied that spreads the equipotential lines to guarantee a low electric field.

 The crux of this device, invented by NKF in Delft in 1964, is that the bore of the elastic body is narrower than the diameter of the cable.
 In this way the (blue) interface between cable and stress-cone is brought under mechanical pressure so that no cavities or air pockets can be formed between cable and cone.
 Electric breakdown in this region is prevented in this way.

 This construction can further be surrounded by a porcelain or silicone insulator for outdoor use, or by contraptions to enter the cable into a power transformer under oil, or switchgear under gas pressure.